 This painting is called "Dark Romance" for the following reason:

-Technically white is not a color, but, unless I mix white paint with colored paint, I use white paint in the same manner and with the same purpose as colored paint and will therefore refer to "the color white".
+Technically white is not a color, but, unless you mix white paint with colored paint, you can use white paint in the same manner and with the same purpose as colored paint and I will therefore refer to "the color white".

 I also observed another effect.
 While the color white is associated with innocence and purity, I noticed it also highlighted the darker thematic properties of the painting, which I value, because I think that my art should always be rooted in reality: light besides darkness, beauty besides ugliness, etc..